Javascript is not enabled.

 Join today and enjoy all AARP has to offer — including the AARP Job Board, a job search tool for experienced workers, a free resume review, plus savings on resume writing packages and online learning courses to boost your skills.

 From a physical perspective, training may require opening and closing heavy doors and other similar activities, so you should be physically capable of meeting the demands of the job.
 During the training process, the airline can release you at any time, Van Ort adds.
-In addition, flight attendants need good communication and negotiation skills, as well as patience and an ability to follow rules.
+In addition, flight attendants need good communication and negotiation skills, as well as patience and the ability to follow rules.
 After all, at 35,000 feet, following the rules is important, Van Ort says.
 Harris notes that her negotiation and people skills from her time in law enforcement have been helpful in her new career.

 But once you start gaining seniority — this point varies by airline, Castro says — you can begin picking and start “bidding” on the flights you want to work as much as a month ahead of time.